59 Comments

 Expand full comment

 "I had children in the Intensive Care Nursery.
 They eventually graduated to the "angry baby room".
 These are the babies born addicted to opiates because an entire system supports Mom's drug use throughout pregnancy (with methadone).
 Sometimes these newborns cannot be fed, they are so distraught and screaming with the withdrawal discomfort.
 An army of supports are in place making sure mom never feels any discomfort for her opiate use and can dine at restaurants with special coupons and sleep in a comfortable bed while her newborn goes through withdrawals.
-No person should suggest allowing opiate use until they have heard these babies and watched the vultures making a living off of allowing this or worse, promoting it.
+No person should suggest allowing opiate use until they have heard these babies and watched the vultures making a living off of allowing this or worse, promoting it."

 "Opiates should be available by IV ONLY, in a hospital or for the terminally ill.
 People are earning a living off destroying the lives of others.""

-According to this link, 6 of the top 10 prescription pain medications are opioids.
 It's been that way as long as opioids and opiates have been around.
 Many millions of Americans are prescribed opioids every year.
 Millions take them for chronic pain management. https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2788755

 Expand full comment